SumaiyahZahid/ProgrammingFundamentals/README.md

 Hey there, curious coder!

 This repo is here to guide you, challenge you, and make sure you have FUN along the way!
-It has all the resource material you will need for **Spring 2024 CS1002 Programming Fundamentals Course**.
+It has all the resource material you will need for **Fall 2024 CS1002 Programming Fundamentals Course**.

 ## 🛠 **How to Use This Repo**
 1. **Clone it**: `git clone https://github.com/SumaiyahZahid/ProgrammingFundamentals.git`